csermac/openvslam_ros/README.md

 This is a modified package to serve the purposes of [this project](https://github.com/csermac/mavros_px4_tests).
 The main difference consists in defaulting to `ros` branch and having different topic names.

+Please refer to the readme in the above repo for instructions on how to use this repo.

 [OpenVSLAM](https://github.com/OpenVSLAM-Community/openvslam)'s ROS package.

 ## Subscribed topics